Skip to main content

 A role represents the function a user has inside the mDIS.

-In the tab "Roles" you can see the set of roles already present with their names and description.
+In the tab "Roles," you can see the set of roles already present with their names and descriptions.

 roles